Shravan1272/Library_Management_System/README.md

+📚 LibTrack
-📚 LibTrack: A Console-Based Library Management System 💡 Overview
+A Console-Based Library Management System
+💡 Overview
 LibTrack is a console-based Library Management System developed in Core Java.
 It follows Object-Oriented Programming (OOP) principles to manage books and library members efficiently.
 This project is designed for academic purposes and helps reinforce key OOP concepts like inheritance, polymorphism, abstraction, and more.